grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 are virtualized and/or emulated.
 [RetroPie](https://retropie.org.uk/) for example uses emulation to run old games on new hardware.
 The entire cloud is an exercise in virtualization.
 You can do amazing things with it.
-However, you are still left with dealing with layers of software and hardware and that violates the core tennet of building a transparent computer.
+However, you are still left with dealing with layers of software and hardware and that violates the core tenet of building a transparent computer.

 With emulation off the table, it would be awesome if we could build custom silicon